COVID-19 Campus Testing FAQ

 If tested negative, yes, you will need to retest.
-If you had a positive test since the beginning of this academic year, please contact Kathy Welch to see if you need to be tested again.
+If you had a positive test since the beginning of this academic year, please contact Health Services to see if you need to be tested again.

 Do I need to take a test if I’m currently in quarantine or isolation (at home or on campus)?

-If you are in isolation for testing positive for covid, no. If you are in quarantine on campus, Kathy Welch will bring the test kit to you.
+If you are in isolation for testing positive for covid, no. If you are in quarantine on campus, Health Services will bring the test kit to you.
 If quarantined off campus, a negative test result will be needed at the time you return to campus.

 What if I refuse to take the test?